Teksta versija

 5. [12 June 2009]

-6. A term of office of the Ombudsman that is approved prior to the day when amendments to Section 7, Paragraph one of this Law come into force shall be four years from the day when the Ombudsman has given the oath (solemn vow) in accordance with Section 6 of this Law.
+6. The term of office of the Ombudsman which has been approved prior to the day when amendments to Section 7, Paragraph one of this Law come into force shall be four years from the day when the Ombudsman has given the oath (solemn vow) in accordance with Section 6 of this Law.

 [15 May 2008]